khajabakshi/dashapp-docker-aws_deployment/README.md

 # Step 2: Construct a Docker image from your dashboard app
 We create a folder `DashImage` which we will populate with the raw contents of the Docker image.
 Ultimately, this Docker image can be used by any Docker engine to run the `dash app`.

-Let us create the following file structure inside DashboardImage:
+Let us create the file structure inside DashImage as in this repo